Tri-state kids 'plunge' into winter fun at Dubuque County day camp

 “Outside, everything is unique, and it’s going to be different each time they go out there,” Moeller said.
 “Really, it’s up to them to be creative and imaginative.”

-The 14 children at the camp tramped around the nature preserve this morning, pausing to balance on logs, grab sticks and scoot along patches of ice.
+The 14 children at the camp tramped around the nature preserve pausing to balance on logs, grab sticks and scoot along patches of ice.

 During the hike, they paused so Leah Imoehl, K-12 education coordinator for the local ISU Extension and Outreach office, could hand out scavenger hunt instructions.